Risk is an inherent feature in our lives: car accidents, illnesses, fires etc.

-In return, the insurance company is obligated, if a specific event occurs such as a car accident or death, to cover an agreed upon amount.
+In return, the insurance company is obligated, if a specific event occurs such as a car accident or death, to provide remedial payments up to an agreed upon amount.

 Many Muslim scholars have deemed conventional insurance contracts to be prohibited in Islam.

 Objections to Insurance